-It’s the time of year that many parents and carers have been preparing for: the moment when their youngest offspring (or only child) takes off to university or college.
-So much time and effort and anticipation go into this moment, what with all the highs and lows of results, the ins and outs of decisions and plans, and the angst about next onward steps.
+It’s the time of year that many parents and carers have been preparing for: the moment when their youngest offspring (or only child) heads off to university or college.
+So much time, effort and anticipation go into this moment, what with all the highs and lows of results, the ins and outs of decisions and plans, and the angst about next onward steps.

-The feelings that arise from this sudden realisation that you’re now on your own, without your growing-up children to nurture, can hit you with some force.
+The feelings that arise from this sudden realisation that you’re now on your own, without your now adult children to nurture, can hit you with some force.
 Your baby birds have grown their wings and flown the nest – leaving you with what is popularly called ‘empty nest syndrome’.
 While this isn’t a psychological condition diagnosable by psychiatrists, empty nest syndrome definitely has a cluster of symptoms that many parents will be familiar with once they find themselves on their own.
-And alone with their partner for the first time in a couple of decades, which can bring up its own set of issues.
+And alone with their partner for the first time in a couple of decades, which can bring up a whole other set of issues.

-- Feeling a bit odd and lost, and perhaps upset and weepy for no apparent reason.
+- A bit odd and lost, and perhaps upset and weepy for no apparent reason.

 - Restlessness and not knowing what to do with yourself.

-- Identifying a vague but persistent feeling of emptiness inside.
+- A vague but persistent feeling of emptiness inside.
 This can be a sign of some depressive feelings.

-- Frantically searching for something to fill the gap your kids have left.
+- A frantic need to search for something to fill the gap your kids have left.

-- Concerned that your kids are OK, with an urge to reach out and seek reassurance from them more than is usual.
+- Concerned that your kids are okay, with an urge to reach out and seek reassurance from them more than is usual.
 This can lead to anxious responses.

-- After years of being the person who looks after others, you may have a sense of euphoria at being free to do whatever you want – yet frustration at not knowing how to direct that energy.
+- A sense of euphoria at being free to do whatever you want – yet frustration at not knowing how to direct that energy.

 - Wondering what will happen between you and your partner now that you don’t have the kids to distract you.